Quantile Vector Autoregression without Crossing: Numerical Results

 \subsubsection{Estimation results}

 We apply the proposed SQVAR estimator with the coordinate system given in \eqref{eq:max-min}.
 The estimation procedure follows the same steps as those in the previous subsections.
-For the choice of tuning parameters, we set $\sharp k = 1$, $L = 30$, and $p = 6$.
+For the choice of tuning parameters, we set the number of inner knots to one, $L=30$, and $p=6$.
 The penalty parameter $\lambda$ is selected by minimizing $\mathrm{BIC}(\lambda)$ via a grid search.
-The lag selection result indicated that all coefficient functions, except for $\theta_{\text{Big-Md}, \text{Small-Up}}^{(6)}$, $\theta_{\text{Big-Md}, \text{Big-Up}}^{(6)}$, and $\theta_{\text{Big-Up}, \text{Big-Up}}^{(5)}$, contribute to our model.
-For the estimation results of the coefficient functions, for illustrative purposes, we show two pairs of the estimated coefficients in Figure \ref{fig:coef}.
-In the figure, the shaded areas represent pointwise 95\% confidence intervals.